 Follow these steps, although successful transfer is dependent on the actual package you wish to move to.

-Once Cite While You Write has been downloaded, an EndNote tab should appear next to the View tab on the Word ribbon.
+Once Cite While You Write has been downloaded, an EndNote tab should appear next to the View tab on the Word toolbar.
 If it doesn't appear initially, try running the installer again.

 When you insert a reference into a Word document using the Cite While You Write EndNote toolbar its details are stored in a 'travellling library' associated with the Word document.
 When you update a reference in EndNote online this 'travelling library' is not automatically updated.